ibrahimkeles61/ibrahimkeles61/README.md

 I recently graduated from software engineering.
 Im looking forward to a job opportunity that i can collaborate with others and improve myself.

-Check out my personal page for a little more 'visual' portfolio: https://ibrahimkeles.net

 <!-- Skills: REACT / REACT NATIVE / JS / HTML / CSS -->

 - 🔭 I’m currently working on mobile app development with react native.